Tsert.Com

 Pierre Innocent, Member, IEEE

 SaltFS©® [patent pending] is simply a device driver providing a SALT protocol-based crypting interface to the TFS file system.
 The SALT protocol, is usually referred to as an n-factor authentication protocol; and, allows crypting based on many identifying attributes.
-Each user, and each path can have their own set of SALT keys; which implies that any given file could be crypted with any given encryption algorithm.
+Each user, and each path can have their own set of SALT keys; which implies that any given file could be encrypted with any given encryption algorithm.
 The only weakness is the requirement of keeping a copy of the current set of keys, for an entire file system or drive, secured, for example on a USB key.

 Article Abstract

-Tsert::OS TFS©®
+TFS©®

 the